Control-Oriented System Identification: Classical, Learning, and Physics-Informed Approaches: Control-Related Properties and Constraints

 where $U(s)$ and $Y(s)$ are the Laplace transforms of the input $u(t)$ and output $y(t)$, respectively.
 In the time domain, the relationship in \eqref{eq:transfer_function} shows that, with zero initial conditions, the system output is the result of convolution:

 of the system impulse response $g(t) = Ce^{At}B + D\delta(t)$ (inverse Laplace transform of $G(s)$) with the input signal $u(t)$.

-A \emph{control law}, also referred to as \emph{control policy}, is a function $\pi: \mathcal{X} \times [0,\infty) \to \mathcal{U}$ that determines an input $u(t) = \pi(x(t),t)$ for a dynamical system based on the system's current state $x(t)$, time $t$, and desired behavior.
-The composition of the system dynamics model $f$ in \eqref{eq:control_system} with a control policy $\pi$ creates a \emph{closed-loop system} with dynamics model:
+A \emph{control law}, also referred to as \emph{control policy}, is a function $\pi: \mathcal{X} \times [0,\infty) \to \mathcal{U}$ that determines an input $u(t) = \pi(x(t),t)$ for a dynamical system based on the system's current state $x(t)$, time $t$, and desired behavior. { Note that $\pi(x(t),t)$ describes a memoryless, or static, state-feedback control law.
+More general dynamic controllers also arise frequently in control design \citep[Ch.~12]{Khalil}.
+These controllers introduce internal controller states, for example to store accumulated tracking error in integral control, estimate unmeasured states in observers, filter measured signals, or implement dynamic compensation \citep{krstic1995nonlinear}.
+In the following discussion, for simplicity of exposition, we use the static feedback form to introduce the closed-loop dynamics and notation, while noting that the interconnection of such controllers with the plant can be analyzed in a manner similar to that of memoryless controllers by augmenting the plant state with the controller state.
+For the static feedback case, the composition of the system dynamics model $f$ in \eqref{eq:control_system} with a control policy $\pi$ creates a \emph{closed-loop system} with dynamics model: }

 To guarantee existence and uniqueness of solutions of the ODE in \eqref{eq:closed_loop_system}, the function $F$ needs to be Lipschitz continuous in $x$ and continuous in $t$ \citep[Thm.~3.1]{Khalil}.
 A special case of \eqref{eq:closed_loop_system} arises when $F$ does not explicitly depend on $t$; that is